Number6174/StreamOverlord/README.md

 A standalone program to help manage interactivity for streamers.
 It is open source, free for general use, and does not take any portion of your tips or donations.

-If you do use this program to make money for yourself, please consider supporting me to ensure the program will be maintained and improved.
-Direct donations or support on Patreon (forthcoming) are appreciated.
-Custom comissioned work may also be accepted depending on the project and availability.

 Join the [Discord](https://discord.gg/MpN36Fnpf2) if you have any questions or need support.

 # Current status